 Follow the path round to the right to walk alongside the stream.
 The path leads to a gate into the Italian Garden.

 This walled garden was originally the kitchen garden for the house.

 - Unless it is closed for an event (when you would have to skirt around it), make your way through this walled garden.
 Leave through a gate on the far side and turn left in front of a pond, joining the direct route from the house.

 - At the corner of the pond there is a path junction, with Cannizaro Studios ahead on the left.
-Unless you want to explore the northern part of the park, keep ahead and join a stony track leading away from the Studio area.
-Follow it round to the right to come to the park's back gate.
+Unless you want to explore the northern part of the park, keep ahead and join a stony track curving round to the right to the park's back gate.

 Optional Extension (+500m)